Aggregation Pipeline by Hitesh(Youtube)¶

 - $group: Groups users by their company title (

-. - Note: This pipeline provides a list of companies in the USA along with the count of users for each company.
+$company.title) and counts the number of users per company with$sum:1. - Note: This pipeline provides a list of companies in the USA along with the count of users for each company.

 Q16.
 Find the author details of the books.